 National State of Emergency, 22.02.11 Christchurch quake.
 Post Feb 22 quake, Leah soon posted this on Facebook, about her quake experience at her London St, Christchurch school.
 London St was on the edge of Fitzgerald Ave, which became a CBD, NO GO area with 3 other CBD Aves during the post quake, national State of Emergency:

-Images, quake damaged Bealey Ave, London St, Pavitt St & Stanmore Rd:
+86 images, Bealey Ave, London St, Pavitt St, Stanmore Rd:

 "Hi to all from Leah.
 Feeling absolutely shattered.
 Not too much sleep.
 Was in my classroom when the quake hit.
 Our bodies were thrown about.
 Items crashing off shelves, with kids very frightened.

 We teach 12 children 6-9 years with learning difficulties (dyslexia, dyspraxia, ADHD etc) took them outside together with the other 12 older primary aged pupils that make up our little private school."

 22.02.11.
 Liquefactioned cnr Fitzgerald Ave / London St

 22.02.11.
 Sept 4 quake & Feb 22 quake damaged house, London St. The house was demolished

 22.02.11.
 Liquefaction muddied & flooded London St. Car trapped in liquefaction mud